Parabolic nef currents on hyperkaehler manifolds: Cohomology classes dominated by a nef class

-where $R$ is a positive, closed current, $Z_i$ are all $p$-dimensional components of the Lelong set of $\Theta$, and $c_i=\nu_x(\Theta)$ for a generic point $x\in Z_i$.
-Therefore, to prove \ref{_Lelong_dominated_Theorem_}, it suffices to show that
+where $R$ is a positive, closed current, $Z_i$ are all $p$-dimensional components of the Lelong set of $\rho$, and $c_i=\nu_x(\rho)$ for a generic point $x\in Z_i$.
+Therefore, to prove \ref{_Lelong_dominated_Theorem_}, it suffices to show that for any irreducible $p$-dimensional component $Z$ of the Lelong set of $\eta$, there exists $\rho\in \Ll \eta^p\Rr$, such that

-at a generic point of $Z$, where $Z$ is an irreducible $p$-dimensional component of the Lelong set of $\eta$.
+for a generic point $x\in Z$, where $\lambda$ a positive constant continuously depending on the Lelong numbers of $\eta$.

-Using the regularization theorem, \ref{_regulariza_nef_Claim_} and semicontinuity of Lelong numbers, we find that it suffices to prove inequality \eqref{_Lelong_mult_Equation_} for the nef currents with logarithmic singularities approximating $\eta$.
-Therefore, we may assume that the singularities of $\eta$ are logarithmic.
-Since the equality \eqref{_Lelong_mult_Equation_} is local, we can also assume that $\eta= dd^c \phi$, for some plurisubharmonic function $\phi$ with logarithmic singularities.
+Using the Demailly's regularization theorem, \ref{_regulariza_nef_Claim_} and semicontinuity of Lelong numbers, we find that it suffices to prove inequality \eqref{_Lelong_mult_Equation_} for the nef currents with logarithmic singularities approximating $\eta$.
+Indeed, $\eta$ is a limit $\lim \eta_i$ of nef currents with logarithmic singularities (\ref{_regulariza_nef_Claim_}).
+For each of these currents, the inequality \eqref{_Lelong_mult_Equation_} would give